awsdocs/amazon-rekognition-developer-guide/doc_source/images-displaying-bounding-boxes.md

 ------
 #### [ Python ]

-   The following [AWS SDK for Python](https://aws.amazon.com/sdk-for-python/) example shows how to load an image from the local file system and call the [detect\_faces](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rekognition.html#Rekognition.Client.detect_faces) operation\.
+   The following [AWS SDK for Python](https://aws.amazon.com/sdk-for-python/) example shows how to load an image from an Amazon S3 bucket and call the [detect\_faces](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rekognition.html#Rekognition.Client.detect_faces) operation\.
 Change the value of `bucket` to the S3 bucket that contains the image file\.
 Change the value of `photo` to the file name of an image file \(\.jpg or \.png format\)\.

    ```
    import boto3